TrueNASTrueNAS Nightly Development Documentation

 Occasionally, a misconfigured bridge or a conflict with a running application, VM, or service can cause the network changes test to fail.
 Typically, this is because the bridge is configured using an IP address that is already in use.
 If the system does not receive a Save Changes check-in before the test times out (default 60 seconds), TrueNAS automatically reverts all unsaved changes.

-The following troubleshooting options are available if you are unable to save the new bridge and network changes.
+The following troubleshooting options are available if you cannot save the new bridge and network changes.
 Options are ordered from the least to the most disruptive.
-Try options one and two before proceeding with option three and then four.
+Try options one and two before proceeding with options three and four.

 1. Ensure that there are no currently running applications.